 Students often think that they need to become “stronger” and push “harder” when in fact – the guitar should become “easier” to play.

 A few years ago, I personally played Tommy Emmanuel’s famous Maton that he named “Mouse” – and it played like a dream!
-So nice, easy and comfy on the hands.
-No straining needed.
+So nice, easy, and comfy on the hands.
+No straining is needed.

 You can go to most guitar shops or repair people and get what is called a “guitar setup.”
 Most students & aspiring young players don’t even know they can get their guitars setup.